JacksonBurns/astartes/README.md

  - RBM
  - Time Split

-## Extending Functionality
+## Development
+To install the most updated release of `astartes` for development purposes, use `pip install -e --target=. asartes[molecules]` or clone this repository.
+Pull requests are welcome!

+### Adding New Samplers
 Adding a new sampler should extend the `sampler.py` abstract base class.

 It can be as simple as a passthrough to a another `train_test_split`, or it can be an original implementation that results in X and y being split into two lists.
+Take a look at `astartes/samplers/random_split.py` for a basic example!

+### Adding New Featurization Schemes
+All of the sampling methods implemented in `astartes` accept arbitrary arrays of numbers and return the sampled groups -- if you have an existing featurization scheme (i.e. take an arbitrary input and turn it into an array of numbers), we would be thrilled to include it in `astartes`.

 Adding a new interface should take on this format: